Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Problem Formulation and Methodology

-\textbf{Validation via Manifold Alignment.} To validate our physics-structured approach, we compare the latent spaces of the baseline model trained on clean synthetics and SourceNet trained on PSDR, where both models are fine-tuned on the same subset of real data.
-As shown in the t-SNE \cite{maaten2008visualizing} visualizations in Figure \ref{fig:manifold}, standard fine-tuning is insufficient to bridge the reality gap, shown by the disjoint clusters of the naive baseline model, and it memorizes real samples rather than learning generalized physics.
-In contrast, SourceNet achieves perfect manifold alignment.
-This proves that PSDR is crucial for effective transfer learning, allowing the model to learn domain-invariant physical features that fine-tuning alone cannot recover.
+To validate our PSDR strategy, we compare the latent spaces of a naive baseline trained on clean synthetics versus Sensoformer trained with PSDR (both fine-tuned on the same real-world subset).
+As shown in the t-SNE \citep{maaten2008visualizing} visualizations (Figure \ref{fig:manifold}), standard fine-tuning is insufficient to bridge the reality gap, resulting in disjoint clusters.
+In contrast, Sensoformer achieves perfect manifold alignment, proving that PSDR successfully extracts domain-invariant physical representations.